-• sudo profiles install -type bootstraptoken: This command generates a new Bootstrap Token and attempts to escrow it to the MDM solution.
-This command requires existing SecureToken administrator information to initially generate the Bootstrap Token, the MDM solution must support the feature, and the Mac must be enrolled in MDM and Apple School Manager or Apple Business Manager.

-- sudo profiles remove -type bootstraptoken: Removes the existing Bootstrap Token on the Mac and the MDM solution. - sudo profiles status -type bootstraptoken: Reports back whether the MDM solution supports the Bootstrap Token feature, and what the current state of the Bootstrap Token is on the Mac. - sudo profiles validate -type bootstraptoken: Verifies that the Bootstrap Token escrowed in the MDM solution is valid on the Mac.
+- sudo profiles install -type bootstraptoken: This command generates a new Bootstrap Token and escrows it to the MDM solution.
+This command requires existing SecureToken administrator information to initially generate the Bootstrap Token, the MDM solution must support the feature, and the Mac computer's serial number must appear in Apple School Manager or Apple Business Manager and enrolled in that specific MDM solution. - sudo profiles remove -type bootstraptoken: Removes the existing Bootstrap Token on the Mac and the MDM solution. - sudo profiles status -type bootstraptoken: Reports back whether the MDM solution supports the Bootstrap Token feature, and what the current state of the Bootstrap Token is on the Mac.